SolarLune/gocoro/readme.md

     co := gocoro.NewCoroutine()

     // Run the script, which is just an ordinary function pointer that takes
-    // an execution object, which is used to control coroutine execution. co.Run(script)
+    // an execution object, which is automatically provided when a Coroutine is
+    // running and is used to control coroutine execution.
+    // You can pass extra arguments to the function through the Run command as well. co.Run(script)

     for co.Running() {

         // While the coroutine runs, we call Coroutine.Update().
 This allows
         // the coroutine to execute, but also gives control back to the main
-        // thread when it's yielding so we can do other stuff. co.Update()
+        // thread when it's yielding so we can do other stuff, like take input
+        // or update a game's screen.
+        co.Update()

     }

-    // We're done with the coroutine!
+    // After Running() is over, we're done with the coroutine!
+Of course, you can just check
+    // this with an if statement, rather than a for statement.

 }

 ```

-## What's a gocoro.Coroutine?

-Internally, a `*gocoro.Coroutine` is just a goroutine running a customizeable function.
-This means that it executes on another thread.
-However, gocoro uses a channel to alternately block execution on the calling thread or the coroutine thread, allowing you to pause execution and resume it at will.
-Because the operating thread alternates between the two, there's no opportunity for race conditions if they both touch the same data.

 ## Anything else?